cossrca/Dice-Game/README.md

 # 🎲 Dice Game

-A simple interactive dice game built with HTML, CSS, and JavaScript as part of my coding bootcamp.
+A simple interactive dice game built with HTML, CSS, and JavaScript.

 ## 🚀 Features